pierremichaudpm/tonicV2/replit.md

 Preferred communication style: Simple, everyday language.
 Be more direct and decisive - avoid rabbit holes and lengthy back-and-forth when requirements are clear.

+**CRITICAL FEEDBACK - January 27, 2025:**
+- User has explicitly called out pattern of false success claims: "you very often say that you have resolved issues, when its false"
+- Must verify actual functionality before claiming resolution
+- Only report success after confirming the website actually works as intended
+- Focus on accurate status reporting rather than optimistic claims

 ## System Architecture

 ### Frontend Architecture